 Inventories are stated at the lower of cost (first in, first out basis) or net realizable value, including provisions for obsolescence commensurate with known or estimated exposures.
-There are no reserves for obsolescence as of October 31, 2020 and 2019.
+There are no reserves for obsolescence as of October 31, 2021 and 2020.

-MACHINERY AND EQUIPMENT:
+BUILDING, MACHINERY AND EQUIPMENT:

-Machinery and equipment are recorded at cost and depreciated using the straight-line method over the estimated useful lives of the assets.
-Purchases of machinery and equipment and additions and betterments which substantially extend the useful life of an asset are capitalized at cost.
+Building, machinery and equipment are recorded at cost and depreciated using the straight-line method over the estimated useful lives of the assets.
+Purchases of buildings, machinery and equipment and additions and betterments which substantially extend the useful life of an asset are capitalized at cost.
 Expenditures which do not materially prolong the normal useful life of an asset are charged to operations as incurred.
-The Company also provides for amortization of leasehold improvements.
+The Company also provides for amortization of leasehold improvements which are depreciated over the shorter of the useful life of the improvement or the lease term.